alexei-matveev/zabbix/README.md

 #### Zabbix Module Quick Start

-This file is not a part of the official Zabbix Sources ...
+This file is not a part of the official Zabbix Sources.
+See original [README](./README) for licence and pointers.

 Initial clone from GitHub for Speed, also it is a shallow one: